 Like any industry, the timber business has the good, the bad, the incompetent, and the truly despicable.
 It differs from most others in that it is one of most difficult to grasp without having years of experience dealing with the markets, land, and people in a particular region.
 Reading a few “How to Sell/Manage Your Timber” articles on an agricultural extension site or using one of the “do-it-yourself” online planners is not going to prepare you.
 Forest product demand and prices are volatile, and individual buyers offer vastly differing prices and quality of work.

-*Note: All consultants are foresters.
+*Note: In NC and SC, to use the term “forester” as a title and give forestry advice, one must have met the requirements (education, experience, and testing) set by the state(s) to obtain a license.
+By law, all consultants are foresters.
 Buyers may be foresters or not—there is no licensing process to work as a timber buyer.